tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

-three repetitions of the same word scramble, but for constant group A, the testing phase consisted of the identical letter arrangement to that seen during training (e.g., LDOOF), whereas for constant group B, the testing phase consisted of a arrangement they had not seen during training, thus presenting them with a testing situation similar situation to the varied group.
+three repetitions of the same word scramble, but for constant group A, the testing phase consisted of the identical letter arrangement to that seen during training (e.g., LDOOF), whereas for constant group B, the testing phase consisted of an arrangement they had not seen during training, thus presenting them with a testing situation similar situation to the varied group.
 At the testing stage, the varied group outperformed both constant groups, a particularly impressive result,